How-do-i-get-your-attention/we-make-software/README.md

 The `Storage::Sector::Read(std::vector<unsigned char> sector)`: This method reads data from a specific sector in the storage.
 The sector is identified by the given sector address.
 It returns a vector of unsigned characters representing the data read.

+The `Storage::Sector::Storage::CreateServerSectorAddress(std::string name,uint8_t id, uint64_t sector) `: This method create 16 bytes of data for the sector address.

 The `Exit()`: This method closes all open files and clears the list of files.

 The `Storage::Mount()`: This method mounts the storage.
 It opens a file for each storage in the server and adds it to the list of files.